Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

    :width: 2.11458in

-Figure 23: choose the resolution of the IDF file
+Figure 23: Choose the resolution of the IDF file

 .. image:: screenshots/viewer/image27.jpeg
    :width: 6.25556in